9corp/9volt/README.md

 By default, the utility will keep your local configs **in sync** with your etcd server(s).
 In other words, if the utility comes across a config in etcd that does not exist locally (in config(s)), it will remove the config entry from etcd (and vice versa).
 This functionality can be turned off by flipping the `--nosync` flag.

 ![cfg run](/assets/cfg-run.png?raw=true)

+You can look at an example of a YAML based config [here](docs/example-configs/example1.yaml).

 ### Docs
 Read through the [docs dir](docs/).